behu-kea/first-semester-java/topics/04 - oop/inheritance.md

 ### Exercise 1

+Create a `Garment` class.
+A `Garment` can have a `price` and a `name`.

+Add some specific garment classes like fx `Trousers`. `Trousers` can fx have a `length`, `color` etc.

+In a `main` method create a couple of garments and print their value

+### Exercise 2

+Create a new class called `Computer`.
+Before you add any more code, know that you will need to add two additional classes: `Laptop` and `SmartPhone`.

+1. For a parent class add 3 properties, 2 methods, and a constructor.
+2. For a child class add *at least* 1 additional property and 1 additional method.

+### Exercise 3

 #### `Car`

 Create a super class called `Car`.
 The `Car` class has the following fields and methods.